Sherwood Price: Tustin Playbox

 During July 1953 Price took the role of the psychoanalyst in the play Lady in the Dark with the Tustin Playbox company.
 It was his first work with this community theatre, which he would be associated with for many years.
 Also in this play was professional Jacquelyn Sue Browne, then billed as "Cathy Browne", but who would later switch to Kathie Browne.
 Price and Cathy Browne took over as co-producers for the third summer season (1954) of the Tustin Playbox, while continuing to act in performances.
 Browne was very popular with the Tustin audiences, and so often played the female lead.
-The majority of production chores thus fell on Price, who performed in fewer plays than Browne.

 For the next four years Browne and Price successfully co-produced the Playbox, with each season bringing in larger audiences, including television stars and producers who hired them for screen roles based on their stage performances.
 The Los Angeles Times noted that the Playbox was actually making money, a rare event for community summer stock.
 The ailing Laguna Playhouse even recruited the couple to take over producing chores there as well for the 1957 season.

 By the 1959 season Sherwood Price Productions assumed sole control of the Tustin Playbox, while Browne's performances there tapered off in favor of her growing screen career.
 However, for the 1960 season Price overextended himself financially by opening a second troupe in Fullerton, California, causing both to be attached in July by creditors.